Last updated on October 10, 2025 4:39 am

 - A rubber-coated grip would have made it more comfortable to handle.

-#2 Another pin vise hand drill with bits
+#2 Fine-precision pin vise hand drill

 #3 A large micro pin vise hand drill kit